poguez/python-temperature-humidity-reporter/README.md

 # Python Temperature and humidity reporter for Raspberry Pi

-Raspbian-Python-based service for reporting temperature and humidity with AOSONG 2302.
+Raspbian-Python-based service for reporting temperature and humidity with AOSONG 2302 or any DHT sensor.

 ## Dependencies